Peteraya/inesctec-flying-networks/README.md

 ![alt text](https://i.imgur.com/CIAJ5EA.jpg)

 ## What is this
 This software was made over the course of a summer internship at INESC TEC Porto.
-Its goal is to develop a machine learning model to predict the performance, measured by the variables throughput, delay and pdr, of a network based on UAVs (unnamed aerial vehicles), and use that prediction to chose the UAVs location which gives the best performance.
+It implements a machine learning model to predict the performance of a network based on UAVs (unnamed aerial vehicles), and a searching algorithm that uses that prediction to choose the UAVs location which gives the best performance.

 ## Dependencies
 * [Python3](https://www.python.org/downloads/)